The consequences of bankruptcy

 A bankrupt is due for discharge three years and one day after either:

-Bankruptcy can be extended to five or eight years.
+Bankruptcy can be extended by five or eight years.
 This happens when the trustee lodges an objection to discharge because, for example, you failed to provide information to the trustee, to disclose to the trustee all income or to pay assessed income contributions.

 After discharge, your name will appear on the National Personal Insolvency Index (NPII) forever as a discharged bankrupt and on credit reporting agencies’ records for 2 years from the date of discharge, or up to 5 years from the date you became bankrupt, whichever is later.
 This may make it more difficult for you to get credit in the future.